mgfrancis/challenge-13/README.md

 # Code Challenge 13 - Donut Organizer

-This challenge asks that you work in groups to build a donut organizer that lets create new donut instances based off a Donut class.
+This challenge asks that you work in groups to build a donut organizer that let's create new donut instances based off a Donut class.
 You should be able to set the following properties: type, color, tasty.
-The donuts hould store an element method that returns a list item that reports their properties.
+The donuts should store an element method that returns a list item that reports their properties.
 They should also contain a method that appends them into the ul with id of #donut-list.

 ## Tasks